“Or… just write me a check, genau? Like a normal person.”

 “Can he have this?”

-Dust nodded enthusiastically, while Farello jumped and barked around like a possessed being.
+Dust nodded enthusiastically, while Farello jumped and barked around like a dog possessed.

-“Farello, down!”
+“Farello, sit!”
 Dust sternly demanded.
 The giant poodle immediately sat down in front of Ekster, his round black eyes begging like he had never received any food in his entire life.

 “Good boy!”
 Dust praised cheerfully.
 “Try to feed him yourself.”

 “There is something about this statue that still bothers me,” Ekster said in an attempt to bring the conversation back to business, while Farello nearly bit his hand off in excitement.
-“Fucking hell, animals,” he cursed under his breath as he tried to hand over the remainder of the packaged snacks to Dust.
+“Fucking hell.
+Animals,” he cursed under his breath, and offered the remaining snacks to Dust.

 “Keep them at your place,” she beamed.
 “You’ll be best friends in no-time.
 Come again about the statue?”